 When Do Pre-Workout Supplements Kick In?

-But the exact timing is dependent on the active ingredients.
+But the exact timing is dependent on several factors:

-And that’s why you can’t expect every pre-workout to kick in at the same time.
-If your favorite product changes the formula of active ingredients, or if you switch to a different one, you need to understand what it will do to your body.
+So, if your favorite product changes the formula of active ingredients or if you switch to a different one, you need to understand what it will do to your body.

 Here are some worth noting, and I’ll outline how they impact timing.

-There is plenty of scientific evidence to support the use of caffeine for workouts, and as I’ve mentioned, it can take about 45 minutes to fully kick in .
+There is plenty of scientific evidence to support the use of caffeine for workouts, like the one published in the journal Frontiers in Sport and Active Living, and as I’ve mentioned, it can take about 45 minutes to fully kick in .

 Just keep in mind that it also has a half-life of about 5 hours and can mess up your sleep and recovery.
-If you don't want to mess up your sleep cycle or if you are just sensitive to caffeine you can check our article about caffeine-free pre-workout supplements.
+If you don't want to mess up your sleep cycle or if you are just sensitive to caffeine, you can look for caffeine-free pre-workout supplements.

 Not all ingredients need to directly impact muscle function.
 What L-theanine does is work with caffeine to improve brain function, cognition, and focus .